trezzuri/erpnext-docs/docs/en/accounts/budgeting.md

 ### 2.1 Monthly Distribution

 You can also define a Monthly Distribution record to distribute the budget between months.
-If you don't set the monthly distribution, ERPNext will calculate the budget yearly or in equal proportion for every month.
+If you don't set the monthly distribution, SOMA will calculate the budget yearly or in equal proportion for every month.

 ![Monthly Distribution](/files/monthly-budget-distribution.png)